beetbox/beets/docs/guides/main.rst

 Installing beets on Windows can be tricky.
 Following these steps might help you get it right:

 1. If you don't have it, `install Python`_ (you want Python 3.6).
-On the last screen, the installer gives you the option to "add Python to PATH."
+During the installation, look for an option to "Add Python 3.6 to PATH".
 Check this box.
-If you do that, you can skip the next step.
+   If you have done this, you can skip the next step.

-2. If you haven't done so already, set your ``PATH`` environment variable to include Python and its scripts.
+2. Set your ``PATH`` environment variable to include Python and its scripts.
     To do so, you have to get the "Properties" window for "My Computer", then choose the "Advanced" tab, then hit the "Environment Variables" button, and then look for the ``PATH`` variable in the table.
-Add the following to the end of the variable's value:
+Add the following to the end of the variable's value: ``;C:\Python36;C:\Python36\Scripts``.
-   ``;C:\Python36;C:\Python36\Scripts``.
 You may need to adjust these paths to point to your Python installation.

-3. Now install beets by running: ``pip install beets``
+3. Now install beets by running: ``pip install beets`` at the Command Prompt.

 4. You're all set!
 Type ``beet`` at the command prompt to make sure everything's in order.

-Windows users may also want to install a context menu item for importing files into beets.
+Windows users can optionally also install a context menu item for importing files into beets.
 Download the `beets.reg`_ file and open it in a text file to make sure the paths to Python match your system.
 Then double-click the file add the necessary keys to your registry.
 You can then right-click a directory and